 Two approaches can be used in bioremediation.
 In one form of bioremediation, the contaminant is consumed by the anaerobic bacteria that are present in the subsurface.
 In this approach, the potential exists for the production of toxic degradation compounds to be formed.
 This method of bioremediation is found to be the fastest, since the contaminants are consumed directly by the bacteria as an energy source.
-In the anaerobic approach, large volumes of lactate will be required to be introduced into the RGA to convert the subsurface environment from an aerobic bacteria would flourish in the presence of the lactate and consume the oxygen in the aquifer.
+In the anaerobic approach, large volumes of lactate will be required to be introduced into the RGA to convert the subsurface environment from an aerobic to an anaerobic environment.
+The RGA, in its natural state, can have oxygen contents up to 8 ppm.
+The aerobic bacteria would flourish in the presence of the lactate and consume the oxygen in the aquifer.
 Once the oxygen is depleted, the aerobic bacteria population would decrease, leaving the aquifer in an anaerobic state.
 The anaerobic bacteria then proliferate and consume the contaminants.